 Please take some time to look around at the academic and advising pages of this website to get a sense of the resources that the college and university provide for you.
-Sophomores may particularly want to look at the departmental Major Choices information; the pages on academic support and "how to" will be useful for everyone!
+Sophomores may particularly want to look at the departmental Major Choices information (which also offers a few thoughts on certificates); the pages on academic support and "how to" will be useful for everyone!

 Special greetings to the Rocky class of 2017!

 While some of your friends may be registering for their fall courses over the summer, at Princeton you won't enroll in your classes until after you have the chance to talk with your faculty adviser and peer advisers.
 This way, you won't be making your decisions in a vacuum.
 We do, however, encourage you to start thinking about the kinds of things you'd like to study in your freshman year.